OpenCyphal/pycyphal/docs/pages/demo.rst

     export UAVCAN__UDP__IFACE=127.9.0.0  # We don't export the node-ID, so it will remain anonymous.

-To listen to the demo's heartbeat and diagnostics, launch the following commands in new terminals and leave them running:
+To listen to the demo's heartbeat and diagnostics, launch the following in a new terminal and leave it running (``y`` is a convenience shortcut for ``yakut``):

 ..  code-block:: sh

     export UAVCAN__UDP__IFACE=127.9.0.0
-    yakut sub uavcan.node.Heartbeat.1.0     # You should see heartbeats being printed continuously.
+    y sub --with-metadata uavcan.node.heartbeat uavcan.diagnostic.record    # You should see heartbeats

-..  code-block:: sh

-    export UAVCAN__UDP__IFACE=127.9.0.0
-    yakut sub uavcan.diagnostic.Record.1.1  # This one will not show anything yet -- read on.

 Now let's see how the simple thermostat node is operating.
 Launch another subscriber to see the published voltage command (it is not going to print anything yet):